Riley Swanson

 Riley Swanson, Jr. (born April 20, 1984) is an American college football coach.

-He played college football for the Wake Forest Demon Deacons.
+He played college football at defensive back for the Wake Forest Demon Deacons.
 He was signed by the Buffalo Bills as an undrafted free agent in 2007.
 Swanson played in the Arena Football League from 2010-2013 for the Arizona Rattlers and the Tampa Bay Storm.
 Swanson was on injury reserve with the Rattlers when they won ArenaBowl XXVI.